AET-CS/aet-cs.github.io/white/2026/research/proposal_skeleton.md

 ## 4. Research Question / Hypothesis

 State a specific, testable question or claim.
-Not "I will study X" but "Does X improve Y?" or "I predict that X will result in Y because Z."
+Not "I will study X" but "Does X improve Y?" or "I predict that X will result in Y because Z." Some projects are more "researchy" than others so you may not exactly have a hypothesis.
+But there should be a clear thing you are trying to prove, or discover, or make.

 ## 5. Proposed Approach / Methodology /Data